Ravensworth Castle, Lamesley

-Ravensworth Castle is a ruinous Grade II* listed building and a Scheduled Ancient Monument situated at Lamesley, Tyne and Wear, England.
+Ravensworth Castle is a ruinous Grade II* listed building and a scheduled monument situated at Lamesley, Tyne and Wear, England.
 The building has been destroyed and rebuilt a number of times, and was the seat of the Ravensworth barons, the Liddells.

 History

-The castle may have started as a solar tower, which could have been added to an existing manor house approximately 1315.
-Further towers appear to have been added incrementally throughout the course of the fourteenth century.
+The castle may have started as a solar tower, which could have been added to an existing manor house in circa 1315.
+Further towers appear to have been added incrementally throughout the course of the 14th century.

 Early owners included Fitz-Marmaduke, Viscount Lumley and Gascoigne.
-In 1607, the castle was purchased by Thomas Liddell, a wealthy Newcastle-upon-Tyne merchant.
-Liddell and his family would hold onto the estate for the following 300 years, much of their fortune would come from coal mining on the land, beginning in the early 17th century.
+In 1607 the castle was purchased by Thomas Liddell, a wealthy Newcastle-upon-Tyne merchant.
+Liddell and his family would hold onto the estate for the following 300 years; much of their fortune would come from coal mining on the land, beginning in the early 17th century.

 In 1724 Sir Henry Liddell built a substantial mansion within the curtilage of the castle, but this was demolished in 1808 by Sir Thomas Liddell, and replaced by a grand house designed in the Gothic Revival style by architect John Nash.
 The Duke of Wellington was entertained there in October 1827.

-Georgiana, Lady Bloomfield, daughter of Sir Thomas Liddell wrote about visiting the castle in 1831, while still in her childhood.
+Georgiana, Lady Bloomfield, daughter of Sir Thomas, wrote about visiting the castle in 1831, while still in her childhood.

+The property became a school for girls in the 1920s.

-Around 1935, the family began mining for coal directly under the house, with demolition of the building starting around the same time.
+Around 1935 the family began mining for coal directly under the house, with demolition of the building starting around the same time.
 The intention was to use the wreckage to build a model village, but with the interruption of World War II, only three houses were created.
 The majority of the house had been demolished by 1953.

+Ravensworth Castle was designated a Grade II* listed building in 1967.
+It was included on English Heritage's Register of Buildings at Risk in 2002.